Philipp Haller

 June 2010.

-by Philipp Haller and Tom Van Cutsem.
+Philipp Haller and Tom Van Cutsem

-10th International Conference on Coordination Models and Languages,
+10th International Conference on Coordination Models and Languages

 (Coordination 2008),